How to Use an Old Tablet as an Android Auto Display

 What You Need

-Headunit Reloaded) runs on Android 4.1 and up, so nearly any old Android tablet qualifies.
+An Android tablet.
+The app that makes this work (Headunit Reloaded) runs on Android 4.1 and up, so nearly any old Android tablet qualifies.
 A 7-inch or 8-inch screen is ideal for dashboard mounting.
-Larger tablets work but can be awkward to position.
+10-inch tablets work in trucks and SUVs but can be awkward to position in a sedan.

 A USB cable or WiFi.
 You can connect via USB (more reliable) or wirelessly (more convenient).
 For wireless, you’ll need to set up the tablet as a WiFi hotspot.